xiaopc/Fyoung-Keygen/README.md

 ## Compile

-The keygen is designed for routers, you may want to use specific toolchain, e.g. mipsel-openwrt-linux-uclibc-gcc.
+The keygen is designed for routers, you would like to use specific toolchain, e.g. mipsel-openwrt-linux-uclibc-gcc.

 ```bash
 gcc -c MD5.c -std=c99